How does God’s work of judgment during the last days purify and save mankind?

 from “Knowing God’s Work Today” in The Word Appears in the Flesh

-Through this work of judgment and chastisement, man will fully come to know the filthy and corrupt substance within him, and he will be able to completely change and become clean.
-Only in this way can man be worthy to return before the throne of God.
-All the work done this day is so that man can be made clean and be changed; through judgment and chastisement by the word, as well as refinement, man can cast away his corruption and be made pure.
+By means of this work of judgment and chastisement, man will fully come to know the filthy and corrupt substance within his own self, and he will be able to change completely and become clean.
+Only in this way can man become worthy to return before the throne of God.
+All the work done this day is so that man can be made clean and be changed; through judgment and chastisement by the word, as well as through refinement, man can purge away his corruption and be made pure.
 Rather than deeming this stage of work to be that of, it would be more apt to say it is the work of purification.
-In truth, this stage is that of conquest as well as the second stage of salvation.
-Man is gained by God through judgment and chastisement by the word; through the use of the word to refine, judge and disclose, all of the impurities, notions, motives, and individual hopes within man’s heart are completely revealed.
+In truth, this stage is that of conquest as well as the second stage in the work of salvation.
+It is through judgment and chastisement by the word that man arrives at being gained by God; and it is through the use of the word to refine, judge, and disclose that all of the impurities, notions, motives, and individual aspirations within man’s heart are completely revealed.

 from “The Mystery of the Incarnation (4)” in The Word Appears in the Flesh